sofia-hq/sofia/README.md

 pip install nomos[cli]
 ```

 To learn more about NOMOS, check out [the documentation](docs/md/).
-If you're looking for quick prototyping, try our [Visual Flow Builder](https://nomos.dowhile.dev/playground) for drag-and-drop agent creation.
+If you're looking for quick prototyping, try our [Playground](https://nomos.dowhile.dev/playground) for drag-and-drop agent creation.

 <details>
 <summary>Table of Contents</summary>